publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s101.md

 >     “(6)  __Reporting__  __.—__

->     The Secretary shall establish minimum requirements for use by State governments in reporting to the Secretary—
+>     The Secretary \[of Transportation\] shall establish minimum requirements for use by State governments in reporting to the Secretary—

 >         “(A) information concerning disadvantaged business enterprise awards, commitments, and achievements; and

->         “(B) such other information as the Secretary \[of Transportation\] determines to be appropriate for the proper monitoring of the disadvantaged business enterprise program.
+>         “(B) such other information as the Secretary determines to be appropriate for the proper monitoring of the disadvantaged business enterprise program.

 >     “(7)  __Compliance with court orders__  __.—__

->     Nothing in this subsection limits the eligibility of an individual or entity to receive funds made available under divisions A and B of this Act \[see Tables for classification\] and [section 403 of title 23][/us/usc/t23/s403], United States Code, if the entity or person is prevented, in whole or in part, from complying with paragraph (2) because a Federal court issues a final order in which the court finds that a requirement or the implementation of paragraph (2) is unconstitutional.”
+>     Nothing in this subsection limits the eligibility of an individual or entity to receive funds made available under titles I, II, III, and VI of this Act \[div.
+A of [Pub.
+L. 114–94][/us/pl/114/94], see Tables for classification\] and [section 403 of title 23][/us/usc/t23/s403], United States Code, if the entity or person is prevented, in whole or in part, from complying with paragraph (3) because a Federal court issues a final order in which the court finds that a requirement or the implementation of paragraph (3) is unconstitutional.

+>     “(8)  __Sense of congress on prompt payment of dbe subcontractors__  __.—__

+>     It is the sense of Congress that—

+>         “(A) the Secretary should take additional steps to ensure that recipients comply with section 26.29 of title 49, Code of Federal Regulations (the disadvantaged business enterprises prompt payment rule), or any corresponding regulation, in awarding federally funded transportation contracts under laws and regulations administered by the Secretary; and

+>         “(B) such additional steps should include increasing the Department’s ability to track and keep records of complaints and to make that information publicly available.”

 Similar provisions were contained in the following prior acts:

+    [Pub.
+L. 112–141, div.
+A, title I, § 1101(b)][/us/pl/112/141/s1101/b], July 6, 2012, [126 Stat.
+414][/us/stat/126/414].

     [Pub.
 L. 111–147, title IV, § 451][/us/pl/111/147/s451], Mar.
 18, 2010, [124 Stat.
 96][/us/stat/124/96].